Career Development (K) Awards

 - Research to increase accessibility and affordability of health care by examining innovative market approaches to care delivery and financing.

-Please review the Research Objectives or Research Career Training Objectives section (under Section I of the funding opportunity announcement (FOA)) to note additional guidance.
+Please review the Research Objectives or Research Career Training Objectives section (under Section I of the Notice of Funding Opportunity (NOFO)) to note additional guidance.
 After reviewing this information, contact the AHRQ program officer listed below for further consultation.

 What is the role of the mentor on a K award?